bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/index.md

 ---
 title: Cloning a repository from GitHub
-intro: 'You can clone a remote repository to your local machine.
-If you run into errors, there are some common troubleshooting solutions.'
+intro: "You can clone a remote repository to your local machine.
+If you run into errors, there are some common troubleshooting solutions."
 redirect_from:
   - /articles/cloning-a-repository-from-github
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: